Flow Metrics for ITSM

 Exception Management

-In the Focus Framework, an exception is seen against a Reference Acceptability Threshold (RAT) that's established by ITSM managers and configured in TOFT apps to guide decisions made from information presented on Pulse Dashboard monitors.
+In the Focus Framework, an exception is seen against a Reference Acceptability Threshold (RAT) that's established by ITSM managers and configured in FM apps to guide decisions made from information presented on Pulse Dashboard monitors.

 The most important Flow Metrics are: